-2 See Lundberg [1903].
-3 For a more detailed discussion on the history of VaR, see Holton [2003].
+&lt;sup>2 See Lundberg [1903].

+&lt;sup>3 For a more detailed discussion on the history of VaR, see Holton [2003].

-2008 financial crisis was exacerbated by bankers misusing VaR.
+After the 2008 financial crisis, VaR came under severe criticism (see Nocero [2009] and Einhorn [2008]), primarily because of abuses in its implementation.
+It has been argued that the 2008 financial crisis was exacerbated by bankers misusing VaR.
 In order to reduce apparent risk levels (and thereby regulatory capital) for mortgage-backed derivatives, the banks engaged in "tail-stuffing," wherein the securities were purposely designed to increase the amount of risk in the tail, while keeping VaR at a low level.
 These abuses highlighted a technical weakness of VaR, in which very large extreme events are treated equally with events just large enough to breach the VaR confidence level.

 The expected policyholder deficit (EPD) measure first appeared in the insurance financial literature in Butsic [1994].
-This work arose from participation in the American Academy of Actuaries Property-Casualty Risk-Based Capital group, which advised the NAIC in its development of the current RBC method in the early 1990s.
+This work arose from participation in the American Academy of Actuaries Property-Casualty Risk-Based Capital group, which advised the NAIC in its development of the current RBC method in the early 1990's.
 The concept developed as a response to a perceived deficiency in using ruin probability (or its VaR equivalent) as a solvency standard in that it did not incorporate the depth of an insurer's insolvency.

 TVaR had a similar genesis in banking and investment management as the EPD in insurance.
 It was also a response to the same deficiencies in applying VaR.
 The above tail-stuffing abuses would have been severely mitigated under a TVaR metric.
-The TVaR concept saw implementation and became common in the 2000s.
+The TVaR concept saw implementation and became common in the 2000's.
 It is presently used as the solvency measure in Swiss insurance capital regulation.